-While traditionally a mature and stable industry, the electricity industry is facing significant technological change and increasing innovation, the consequences of which could have a material adverse effect on the Company.
+While traditionally a mature and stable industry, the electricity industry is facing rapid and dramatic technological change and increasing innovation, the consequences of which could have a material adverse effect on the Company, including a reduction in revenue.

-Execution of the Company's capital expenditure programs is partially dependent on external factors, such as environmental approvals, municipal permits, equipment outage schedules that accommodate the IESO, generators and transmission-connected customers, and supply chain availability for equipment suppliers and consulting services.
+Execution of the Company's capital expenditure programs is partially dependent on external factors, such as OEB approvals, environmental approvals, municipal permits, equipment outage schedules that accommodate the IESO, generators and transmission-connected customers, other interrelated projects being on schedule, and supply chain availability for equipment suppliers and consulting services.
+Many of these external factors are beyond the Company's control.
 There may also be a need for, among other things, Environmental Assessment Act (Ontario) approvals, approvals which require public meetings, appropriate engagement with Indigenous communities, OEB approvals of expropriation or early access to property, and other activities.
 Obtaining approvals and carrying out these processes may also be impacted by opposition to the proposed site of the capital investments.
 Delays in obtaining required approvals or failure to complete capital projects on a timely basis could materially adversely affect transmission reliability or customers' service quality or increase maintenance costs which could have a material adverse effect on the Company.
 Failure to receive approvals for projects when spending has already occurred would result in the inability of the Company to recover the investment in the project as well as forfeit the anticipated return on investment.
 The assets involved may be considered impaired and result in the write off of the value of the asset, negatively impacting net income.
-External factors are considered in the Company's planning process.
 If the Company is unable to carry out capital expenditure plans in a timely manner, equipment performance may degrade, which may reduce network capacity, result in customer interruptions, compromise the reliability of the Company's networks or increase the costs of operating and maintaining these assets.
 Any of these consequences could have a material adverse effect on the Company.

 Increased competition for the development of large transmission projects and legislative changes relating to the selection of transmitters could impact the Company's ability to expand its existing transmission system, which may have an adverse effect on the Company.
 To the extent that other parties are selected to construct, own and operate new transmission assets, the Company's share of Ontario's transmission network would be reduced.
+Any delays in these new transmitters' projects may impact the Company's own projects that it is undertaking to in-service these new transmission assets.